 Imagine a world where you can use food to improve your mood.
 Well actually, we can and some do, whether we are aware of it or not.
-I’m not suggesting cease your medication or other health interventions used treat your mood or mental health condition, but definitely use food to complement your current therapy.
+I’m not suggesting cease your medication or other health interventions used to treat your mood or mental health condition, but definitely, use food to complement your current therapy.
 Food and eating behaviours can help medication work more effectively.

 We know eating a balanced diet is essential for good health.
 When we think about health, we need to not only think about the physical side of things, but mental health too, and therefore mood.
-Recapping, a balanced diet means being guided by intuitive eating to eat a variety of foods each day, which are mostly seen in the core food groups (as seen in the Australian Guide to Healthy Eating).
+Recapping, a balanced diet means being guided by intuitive eating to eat a variety of foods each day, which is mostly seen in the core food groups (as seen in the Australian Guide to Healthy Eating).